alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 ### Tools

 I like to go with an approach of running a single command and install everything I need at once.
-The operational system that I've been using is macOS but most of the things that I'll mention here also applies for Linux.
-In terms of Windows, probably you will find equivalent.
+The operating system that I've been using is macOS but most of the things that I'll mention here also applies for Linux.
+In terms of Windows, probably you will find an equivalent.
 What is important here is to stick to the concept of automation.

 What I use to install the tools that I rely on is [Homebrew](https://brew.sh/)